zoechbauer/z-control-Backup-Scripts/examples/clean-dev-projects/README.md

 1. Open a command prompt in this folder.
 2. Run the batch file with your desired options:
    ```
-   cleanup-dev-task.bat [SourcePath] [FoldersOnly|FoldersAndFiles]
+   cleanup-dev-task.bat [SourcePath] [FoldersOnly|FoldersAndFiles] [LogFilePath]
    ```
-   - If no parameters are provided, it defaults to cleaning `C:\SOURCE-ACTIVE-DIV` and logging both folders and files.
+   - If no parameters are provided, it defaults to cleaning `C:\SOURCE-ACTIVE-DIV`, logging both folders and files, and writing the log to `CLEANUP.csv` in the script directory.
-   - Example:
+   - Examples:
      ```
      cleanup-dev-task.bat D:\Projects FoldersOnly
-     cleanup-dev-task.bat "C:\My Projects" FoldersAndFiles
+     cleanup-dev-task.bat "C:\My Projects" FoldersAndFiles "C:\Logs\cleanup-log.csv"
      ```
+   - **Tip:** If your paths contain spaces, enclose them in quotes.

 ### Run PowerShell Script Directly